melladam/melladam.github.io/index.md

 </p>

 <p>
-Now that we finally have the tools, the data, and the expertise to step back and analyse YouTube’s ecosystem objectively, we’re ready to uncover the truth — <strong>once and for all</strong>.
+Now that we finally have the tools, the data, and the expertise to step back and analyse YouTube’s ecosystem objectively, we’re ready to uncover the truth.
 </p>